0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/zkevm-egp-strat.md

 - **Provide suggested gas prices**

-    The polled L1 gas price values are sent to users as per individual request.
+    The polled L1 gas price values are sent to users upon request individually.

     A grace time-interval of 5 minutes, called $\texttt{MinAllowedPriceInterval}$, is given to the user.